William Tell (2024 film): Plot

-To further humiliate the Swiss, Gessler has posts erected and helmets placed on their tips, and a public decree is passed that the population must bow to the helmet when passing by the posts, in reverence to the king's authority.
-Tell returned back to his farm where he reminisced on his time in the Crusades, where he met his wife, while killing his commanding officer to save her from death.
-Tell later returns to Altendorf and when he refuses to bow before a post, Gessler's enforcer, Stussi, and his henchmen have clause to arrest him.
-As the people rise in protest, Gessler arrives in Rudenz and Bertha's company and, for his cruel amusement and despite the outcry of all onlookers, challenges him to shoot an apple off his son's head in return for his freedom.
-Rudenz protests and even challenges Gessler's authority only to be arrested.
-Baumgarten surrenders himself in a bid to have Tell released but is killed by Gessler instead.
-Tell agrees to the challenge and succeeds in hitting the apple, but when in the aftermath he confesses that he would have struck down Gessler if he had killed his son, Gessler has him seized and taken away.
-Incensed by Gessler's cruelty, Rudenz escapes and returns to his dying uncle, who has long tried to appeal to his nephew's allegiance to his country, and pledges himself to his people's cause, and the canton leaders assemble and unite as a nation.
+Tell returns to Altdorf with his wife and son Walter.
+When Tell and Walter refuse to bow before the post, Stussi and his henchmen have cause to arrest him.
+As the people of Altdorf rise in protest, Gessler, Rudenz, Bertha, and the guards arrive.
+For his own cruel amusement and despite the outcry of all onlookers, Gessler challenges Tell to shoot an apple off his son's head in return for his freedom.
+Rudenz protests and even challenges Gessler's authority only to be detained.
+Baumgarten surrenders himself to Gessler in a bid to have Tell released, but Gessler kills him.
+To prevent any more needless death, Tell agrees to the challenge and succeeds in hitting the apple.
+In the aftermath, Tell confesses that he would have struck down Gessler if he had killed his son, so Gessler has Tell seized and locked away.
+Ordering Stussi to take Tell away by boat, Gessler then tries to force himself upon Bertha, and when she tries to stab him, he overwhelms her, and she is also placed in Stussi's charge.
+In the commotion, Melchtal helps Rudenz escape Altdorf and return to Attinghausen, just in time for Rudenz to speak briefly to his uncle shortly before his death.
+Rudenz now pledges himself to his people's cause, and that night, in a hidden cave near Rütli, the leaders of the cantons of Unterwalden, Schwyz, and Uri assemble and unify their forces.